 Parrots are associated with sailors in Daniel Defoe’s 1719 novel Robinson Crusoe.
-In that novel, the titular character Crusoe was stranded on a tropical island after a shipwreck.
+In that novel, the titular character Crusoe is stranded on a tropical island after a shipwreck.

 His pet parrot, Poll, kept him company on the island.
-While he was stranded, he also taught two other parrots on that island how to talk.
+While stranded, he also taught two other parrots on that island how to talk.

 How Much Did A Parrot Cost for A Pirate?

 Many ships were full of parrots that could be purchased (and sold) for $5.
-That is equivalent to about $320 today.
-Ship captains and higher-ranking pirates could afford this outlay.
+That’s equivalent to about $320 today.
+Ship captains and higher-ranking pirates could easily afford this outlay.

 After buying the parrot for $5, other expenses would be to maintain the parrot, such as food.
 The pirate would also need to care for the parrot while juggling other responsibilities on a ship.
 This would be a challenge if a pirate wasn’t successful and wealthy.